 Kimura was also the result of a neglectful mother and abusive father.
 Her grandmother attempted to undo the damage, but by then it was too late, and Kimura used the abuse and bullying she suffered as a child as an excuse to do it back to others when she grew older, particularly Laura.

-The Joker has made claims of having one or more abusive parents to his various psychiatrists before in pre-Comic Book/New52 continuity, most notably when he corrupted Harley Quinn, but even he isn't sure if he's telling the truth or not when he does.
-In Comic Book/New52 continuity, it's been implied he genuinely did have one, in the form of a highly abusive aunt (she starved him, beat him, and washed his face with bleach regularly)... who knows if that will or won't remain canon, though.
+The Joker has made claims of having one or more abusive parents to his various psychiatrists before in pre-New 52 continuity, most notably when he corrupted Harley Quinn, but even he isn't sure if he's telling the truth or not when he does.
+In New 52 continuity, it's been implied he genuinely did have one, in the form of a highly abusive aunt (she starved him, beat him, and washed his face with bleach regularly)... who knows if that will or won't remain canon, though.

-Wolverine from the X-Men had an abusive mother, Elizabeth Howlett Hudson was neglectful of her son as she became mentally ill after witnessing her first born son, John's claws emerge for the first time leading to her scarring (her absences were to the asylum) in her few visits to the Howlett Estate she wasn't seen interacting with James.
-However after history repeats itself with her youngest son (who had just witnessed his step father murdered and he had just slain his biological father in his rage), her response was to smack her son across the face with her lover's rifle and disown him, calling him an 'animal' as he fled the estate.
+Wolverine from the X-Men had an abusive mother.
+Elizabeth Howlett Hudson was neglectful of her son as she became mentally ill after witnessing her first born son John's claws emerge for the first time, leading to her scarring (her absences were to the asylum); in her few visits to the Howlett Estate she wasn't seen interacting with James.
+However after history repeated itself with her youngest son (who had just witnessed his step father murdered and had just slain his biological father in his rage), her response was to smack her son across the face with her lover's rifle and disown him, calling him an 'animal' as he fled the estate.